grafana/agent/docs/sources/flow/reference/cli/run.md

 supports the default set of providers available in go-discover and registers the `k8s` provider on top.

-If either the key or the value in a tuple pair contains a space, a backslash or double quotes, then it must be quoted with double quotes.
+If either the key or the value in a tuple pair contains a space, a backslash, or double quotes, then it must be quoted with double quotes.
 Within this quoted string, the backslash can be used to escape double quotes or the backslash itself.